dbos-inc/dbos-docs/docs/python/examples/chatbot.md

 title: LLM-Powered Chatbot
 ---

-In this example, we'll show you how to build an interactive LLM-powered chatbot with DBOS and LangChain.
+In this example, you'll learn how to build an interactive LLM-powered chatbot with DBOS and LangChain and serverlessly deploy it to DBOS Cloud.

 You can see the chatbot live [here](https://demo-chatbot.cloud.dbos.dev/).

 In addition to chatting, this bot displays both the amount of CPU time and wall-clock time consumed by your requests.
 As you chat, you'll quickly notice that while your requests may take a long time, they consume very little CPU.
 That's because they spend most of their time idle waiting for the LLM to respond.
-This gap explains why DBOS is 50x cheaper than other serverless platforms for AI workloads&mdash;because DBOS bills only for the CPU time you actually consume, while other platforms bill for the total request duration.
+This gap explains why DBOS is 50x more cost-efficient than other serverless platforms for AI workloads&mdash;because DBOS bills only for the CPU time you actually consume, while other platforms bill for the total request duration.

 All source code is [available on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/chatbot).

 ## Import and Initialize the App

 Let's start off with imports and initializing DBOS.
+We'll also set up FastAPI to serve HTTP requests.

 ```python
 import os